gradientspace/gsSlicer/README.md

 gsSlicer is an in-development open-source library for things like slicing 3D triangle meshes into planar polygons, filling those polygons with contour & raster fill paths, figuring out how much material to extrude along the paths, and then outputting GCode.
 The included **SliceViewer** project is also a GCode viewer/utility.

 The goal with this project is to create a well-structured slicing engine that is designed from the ground up to be extensible.
-Although the initial focus will be on FDM/FFF-style printers, many of the parts of the system should be applicable to other processes like SLA, etc. Hopefully.
+Although the initial focus will be on FDM/FFF-style printers, many of the parts of the system will be applicable to other processes like SLA, etc. Hopefully.
 Fingers crossed.
 At least, we'll definitely solve the meshes-to-slices problem for you.

 # Current Status

 **Under Active Development**.
-There is no standalone slicing "tool" yet.
-Basic mesh slicing is possible but you have to edit the filename in SliceViewer code!
-It does contours and infill, and (just barely) roofs, but not floors, or support, or lots of other important slicing things.
-Has hardly been tested.
-Only works for a Makerbot Replicator 2.
-And so on!

-So, unless you want to work with the code, check back later.
+Generated GCode has been used for non-trivial prints, however the output has not been extensively tested.

+Shells, solid and sparse infill, roof and floors, have been implemented.
+Support volumes calculated but not yet filled. **MakerbotPrintGenerator** is top-level driver for FDM printing.

+Experimental support for SLS contours & hatching is available in **GenericSLSPrintGenerator**.

+**Supported Printers**: At this time, only Makerbot Replicator 2.

+# Usage

+This project is a source code library, not usable directly.
+GUI and command-line front ends are under development but very basic at this point, in the (https://github.com/gradientspace/gsSlicerApps)[gsSlicerApps] project.

+For an example of how to convert a mesh into GCode, see **GenerateGCodeForMeshes()** in *gsSlicerApps/sliceViewGTK/SliceViewerMain.cs*

 # Dependencies